Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

 Tools we all love

-For instance, Python devs should use a Python based performance testing tool, and even using the same inside PyCharm Integrated Development Environment (IDE).
+Developers often reject the big distant, unfriendly testing platforms of the past as strange, complex, and unfamiliar.
+For instance, Python devs should use a Python-based performance testing tool and even use the same inside PyCharm Integrated Development Environment (IDE).

 Every day is a performance day

-Performance goals and practices should be baked in into the process and nowadays it must include Continuous Integration and Continuous Deployment pipelines.
+Performance goals and practices should be baked into the process, and nowadays, it must include Continuous Integration and Continuous Deployment pipelines.

 Protocol based testing vs. user performance testing

-Performance testing scripts have been traditionally based on protocol such as HTTP.
-With modern complex front-end frameworks, such as React or Angular, protocol-level testing is very hard.
+Performance testing scripts have been traditionally based on a protocol such as HTTP.
+Unfortunately, protocol-level testing is arduous with modern, complex front-end frameworks like React or Angular.

-Protocol level tools are usually based on capturing messages, then editing them and maintaining them, there’s a lot of effort required to keep them up to date and relevant.
+Protocol-level tools are usually based on capturing messages and then editing and maintaining them.
+A lot of effort is required to keep them current and relevant.

-It does not mean that protocol level testing frameworks are obsolete, as they are still useful for testing HTTP based API performance for example.
-However, they are not good enough anymore for testing the real world performance from the user’s perspective.
+It does not mean that protocol-level testing frameworks are obsolete, as they are still helpful for testing HTTP-based API performance.
+However, they are not good enough for testing the actual world performance from the user’s perspective..

-People interact with actual web browsers or mobile applications not with networking protocols.
-So the scripts running in the user space in the browser that simulate user behavior are the best way of measuring actual real world performance, as perceived by the actual users.
+People interact with actual web browsers or mobile applications, not with networking protocols.
+So the scripts running in the user space in the browser that simulate user behavior are the best way of measuring real-world performance as perceived by the actual users.

 Users tend to mix performance with responsiveness and even scrolling fluidity; they expect at least 60 Hz.
 The role of the engineering team is to address those needs and avoid the pointless discussions of performance being good but some UI elements stuttering a little bit.

 There is no doubt about the need for these types of tests.
-But what you can experience on the ‘surface’ as the end-user is just the tip of the iceberg, and there the protocol level testing shines.
-So what really is the best solution?
+But what you can experience on the ‘surface’ as the end-user is just the tip of the iceberg, and the protocol-level testing shines there.